ReactiveX/RxPY/docs/get_started.rst

 .. code:: python

-    import rx
+    import reactivex
-    from rx import operators as ops
+    from reactivex import operators as ops

     def length_more_than_5():
         return rx.pipe(